-Bulgarian national taxes are administered by the National Revenue Agency (NRA).
+Bulgarian national taxes are administered by the National Revenue Agency.

-Companies registered in Bulgaria are liable for corporation tax.
-Corporation tax is also payable by foreign non-personified entities trading in Bulgaria through a commercial location.
-Companies not registered in Bulgaria and which do not operate in the country through a commercial location only pay tax on earnings generated in Bulgaria.
+Companies registered in Bulgaria pay corporate tax.
+Foreign legal entities trading in Bulgaria through a branch also pay corporate tax Companies not registered in Bulgaria and do not trade in the country through a branch pay tax only on revenue gained from sources in Bulgaria.

-The corporation tax is 10% and is regulated by the Corporate Income Tax Law.
+Corporate tax is 10% and is regulated by the Corporate Income Tax Act (ZKPO).

-Corporation tax is also paid by local non-trading legal persons on any profits they make on transactions subject to Article 1 of the Commercial Law or from the rental of movable or immovable property.
+Corporate tax is also paid by Bulgarian non-trading legal entities on any profits they make on transactions subject to Article 1 of the Bulgarian Trade Act (TZ), or on the rental of movable or immovable property.

-- Bulgarian legal persons who are not traders pay tax on any profits they make on transactions subject to Article 1 of the Commercial Law or on the rental of movable or immovable property.
+- Bulgarian non-trading legal entities on any profits they make on transactions subject to Article 1 of the Trade Act (TZ), or on the rental of movable or immovable property.

-- Foreign entities trading in Bulgaria through a commercial location.
+- Foreign entities trading in Bulgaria through a branch.

-- Foreign non-personified entities trading in Bulgaria through a commercial location.
+- Foreign unincorporated entities trading in Bulgaria through a branch.

-The following pay tax which substitutes corporation tax:
+The following pay tax in place of corporate tax:

-- Budget-funded enterprises (departments, local authorities, etc).
-The tax rate is 3% (2% for local authorities).
+- State budget-funded enterprises (departments, municipal authorities, etc.).
+The tax rate is 3% (2% for municipal authorities).

-- Gaming and betting organisers pay a gaming tax on the basis of the bets made or the number of gaming machines operated.
-The rate of taxation is 15%.
-The tax for the use of gaming machines is based on the number of machines.
+- Gambling operators pay a gambling tax based on the number of bets made or the number of gaming machines operated.
+The taxation rate is 15%.
+The tax for the use of gambling machines is based on the number of machines.

-- Persons carrying on merchant shipping pay 10% tax on their vessel operations based on the net vessel tonnage per day of operation.
+- Merchant shipping operators pay 10% tax on their vessel operations, based on the net vessel tonnage per day of operation.

-- Certain revenue of foreign legal entities and non-personified associations generated in Bulgaria is taxes at source.
+- Certain revenue for foreign legal entities and unincorporated companies generated in Bulgaria is taxed at its source.
 The rate is 10%.

 A 5% tax is levied on dividends and shares in liquidation distributed by local legal entities to:

-- local non-trading legal entities, including local authorities.
+- local non-trading legal entities, including municipal authorities.

-- if the recipient of the income is a foreign legal entity from a European Union Member State or has is the commercial location in a European Union Member State of a foreign legal entity from a European Union Member State;
+- the beneficiary is a foreign legal entity from an EU Member State, or a branch of a foreign legal entity from an EU Member State;

 The following are subject to tax at 10%: